Hello and welcome! I’m Faith Gorsky, the writer, recipe developer, photographer, and food stylist behind An Edible Mosaic.

 We truly are what we eat.
 Keeping that in mind, at An Edible Mosaic I believe there’s a time and place for every type of food, but moderation is the best practice.
 I focus on real food-based recipes that sustain our bodies and minds, bring people together, and make a house a home.

-More of Faith’s Work
+More Of Faith’s Work